ASquidboi/FPS/README.md

 Unnamed FPS i made lol
 --------------------
 A basic FPS i'm working on, heavily inspired by Karlson (Made by Danidev).
 Will be eventually published, likely on itch.io.
-I try to publish changes but often forget haha
+I try to publish changes but often forget-
 Special thanks to:
 Inspiration/Tutorials
 Brackeys